 - Funding for postgraduate study - the UK Government's guide to sources of funding including postgraduate loans

-- University of Portsmouth - Postgraduate fees and funding
+- University of Portsmouth - Master's and Postgraduate taught fees and funding

 - Prospects - a guide to scholarships, grants, and postgraduate loans